-VolkerFitzpatrick Limited is a multi-disciplinary construction contractor operating in the United Kingdom.
-We are committed to maintaining high standards throughout our operations, with particular regard to avoiding and minimising adverse environmental impacts of all company operations.
-This policy document also applies to WoollensBrook Homes Limited and the WoollensBrook Group Limited group of companies, which are under common management.
-Further arrangements for its implementation are detailed within VolkerFitzpatrick company processes, procedures, and site management plans.
+VolkerFitzpatrick (VF) Limited is a multi-disciplinary engineering and construction contractor operating in the UK and internationally providing complex engineering solutions across a wide range of sectors including: commercial, industrial, education, entertainment, rail infrastructure and depots, airports, waste and energy, with particular regard to avoiding and minimising adverse environmental impacts of all company operations.
+Further arrangements for its implementation are detailed within VF company processes, procedures, and site management plans.

-VolkerFitzpatrick will strive to continually improve our environmental performance through the reduction and control of waste, reusing and recycling materials, prevention of pollution, protection of local environmentally sensitive locations, and conserving natural resources.
+VF will strive to continually improve our environmental performance through the reduction and control of waste, reusing and recycling materials, prevention of pollution, reducing our carbon footprint, protection of local environmentally sensitive locations, and conserving natural resources.